← Back to Notes

 Step 2: SSH in

-Once your droplet is ready (~60 seconds), copy its IP address and connect:
+Once your droplet is ready (~60 seconds), copy its IPv4 address from the DigitalOcean dashboard and connect:

 ssh root@YOUR_DROPLET_IP